Praneeth2003-oss/Supply-Chain-Analysis-/README.md

 that, build some slicers to make it more user-friendly to customize the charts and graphs.

 - Dashboard Interaction [supply-chain-dashboard](https://github.com/Praneeth2003-oss/Supply-Chain-Analysis-/blob/24c57715f1d3cf4c97e2391cd8071c2c8778bfe8/supply%20chain%20analysis%20dashboard.png)

+Visualizing Key Insights

+From the overall analysis, I have discovered some key insights:

+- Skincare products are the most profitable, generating significant revenue.
+Haircare products come next in popularity, followed by cosmetics.

+- Carrier C has the highest shipping costs on average, with carrier A as the second-costliest option.
+Carrier B, on the other hand, is the most affordable choice.

+- Among the four transportation modes (air, rail, road, and sea), air transportation is associated with higher shipping costs, while sea transportation offers a more economical solution.

 ## Dashboard
 ![snapshot_supply_chain_dashboard](https://github.com/Praneeth2003-oss/Supply-Chain-Analysis-/blob/590dbdca4d84bdc8d28f8daf04abc5aab503493c/supply%20chain%20analysis%20dashboard.png)